 Inhale slowly through the nose and feel the belly expand against your thighs (or floor).

 The diaphragm muscle is typically passive on the exhale and recoils to it resting position.
 This exercise actively engages upward movement, creating more of a stretch.
 As you count during the exhale, you should feel your rib cage dropping down and in.

 Improvements in strength, sports performance and core stabilization start with your breath.
 There are many types of breathing techniques including Pranayama, Buteyko, Tummo, Wim Hof, Coherent Breathing, Holotropic Breathwork, etc., that are meant to restore and retain balance in the body.
-The above exercises are just a sampling to help develop a healthy diaphragm, targeting the front, sides and back of the 3D box.
-They can be practiced at any time, integrated into your workouts either as part of the warm-up or the cool-down, in bed to help you sleep, and during moments of stress to calm the mind.
+The above exercises are just a sampling that can be practiced at any time; integrated into your workouts either as part of the warm-up or the cool-down, in bed to help you sleep, and during moments of stress to calm the mind.
 If you are struggling to find your breath and stability, I am here to help.
 If you are curious to learn more, check out the books below.